Guilleag01/compression_test/README.md

 Notes: All the algorithms were run with the maximum compression mode.

 ## Results
-### Non compressible data
+### Non-compressible data

-Test with "Non compressible data" sorted by "Time"
+Test with "Non-compressible data" sorted by "Time"

 | Compression Algorithm |    Time | Compression | Time normalized compression |
 | :-------------------- | ------: | ----------: | --------------------------: |